 There are over 200 clubs and societies covering a wide variety of interests available for you to join or attend.

-As a student at Oxford, you automatically become a member of the Oxford University Student Union (OUSU).
-OUSU is a democratic, student led and independent organisation here to represent, support and enhance the lives of Oxford students.
-Get involved in numerous campaigns run each year, contribute to OUSU run media channels – Oxide and the Oxford Student – or find out how OUSU is representing your interests.
+As a student at Oxford, you automatically become a member of the SU.
+The SU is a democratic, student led and independent organisation here to represent, support and enhance the lives of Oxford students.
+Get involved in numerous campaigns run each year, contribute to SU run media channels – Oxide and the Oxford Student – or find out how the SU is representing your interests.

 Oxford University Sport